-And so there I was, trying to decide what to cook for dinner.
-Coq au vin — chicken with wine — came to mind since it calls for several cups of red wine and those two bottles were surely not going back into my newly-organized freezer.
-I found a recipe on the New York Times website that looked good and I made, with a few adaptations, a delicious and hearty meal, just perfect for a cold winter night.
+There I was, frozen red wine in hand, trying to decide what to cook for dinner.
+Coq au vin — chicken with wine — came to mind since those two bottles were surely not going back into my newly-organized freezer.
+I found a recipe on the New York Times website and, with a few adaptations, made a delicious and hearty chicken stew.

 Serves 3 - 4 people